ramadawn/Convert-Image-to-String-Library/README.md

 **18) ls_iol ( Iterate Over List True or False)(ls_iol = False):**

-default = False (see parameter 4) works as parameter 4 except is used on the value group indicator
+default = True (see parameter 4) works as parameter 4 except is used on the Line Space indicator

 **19) ls_sol (Start in Location on List)(ls_sol = 0):**